-Partner visas can be tricky, and none more so than the de facto partner visa.
-Like all visas, the de facto partner visa has strict criteria.
-In this article, we look at some of those criteria, and answer some common questions.
+Partner visas can be tricky, and none more so than the defacto visa.
+Like all Australian visas, the de facto partner visa has strict criteria.
+In this article, we examine some of these criteria and address some common questions.

 What is a de facto relationship?

-For the purposes of Australian immigration law, you are in a de facto relationship if all of the following is true.
-You:
+For the purposes of Australian immigration law, you are in a de facto relationship if all of the following are true.

-• Have a mutual commitment to a shared life, to the exclusion of other people
+- You have a mutual commitment to a shared life, excluding all others.

 You must have been in a de facto relationship for a minimum of 1 year… unless certain exceptions apply.